 The edible larva of Rhynchophorus phoenicis has proven a viable alternative to modern conventional source of proteins.
 Nevertheless, the tendency of contracting zoonotic infections if eaten raw or inadequately prepared form of the edible larva has become an issue of concern.
 This study investigates the health risk of raw consumption of the edible larva and summits that the larva shelters parasitic organisms of different kind that can potentially be transmissible to human if eaten raw or inadequately prepared.
 The study established that the practice of eating uncooked form of Rhynchophorus phoenicis larva depict a pathway for parasitic exposure and spread of zoonotic problems.

 The result revealed that 32.6% of the total larva investigated were infective of parasitic pathogens.
 This observation is indicative that a reasonable number of the rural populations feeding on raw form of the eatable larva are vulnerable to infective parasitic agents.
-Though a greater number (67.4%) of eth examined larva were not infected.
+Though a greater number (67.4%) of examined larva were not infected.
 However, the 32.6% infected is sufficient as to cause public health risk among rural the populations considering long term consumption attitude.
 This observation agrees with Seiyaboh and Izah (2020) who recorded pathogenic microorganisms in proceed larva of the Rhynchophorus phoenicis.
 The study also aligns with Galeck and Sokol (2019) who reported that the practice of eating insect’s larva is an obvious route for the transmission of parasitic disease.
 The prevalence of Steinernema and Heterorhabditis species which are obvious insect parasites suggest survival threat for the edible larva and health risk for human due to potential reduction in the choice of protein source if effort is not employed to checkmate the insect parasites on the edible larva.
 It is obvious that reduction in the population of the edible insect can also mean limited alternative for protein source and can prompt malnutrition due to limited access to proteins particularly among rural populations of low-income status.

 The prevalence of Fasciola and Taenia species is a pointer that the individuals with the habit of raw feeding on the edible larva are strongly exposed to gastrointestinal problems.
 Fasciola and Taenia species are recognised zoonotic parasites that can be disperse on the consumption of raw or inadequately prepared wild fauna including the edible larva of Rhynchophorus phoenicis.
-The result as demonstrated in this study concurs with Amadi and Kiin-Kabari (2016) who reported several pathogenic microbes in edible insects eaten in African.
+The result as demonstrated in this study with Amadi and Kiin-Kabari (2016) who reported several pathogenic microbes in edible insects eaten in African.
 The relatively increased parasites prevalence of 32.6% noticed in this study, can be ascribed to environmental disturbance characterizing the study area.
 The continuous interruption of the ecosystem through consistent oil exploration and forest depletion which are common in the study area can improve parasite chances of survival and causes parasite bloom in the environment.
 These features facilitate contamination of palm trees, other flora within the ecosystem and fauna inhabiting them and raise the probability of zoonotic infections.

 Conclusion